• Skip to main content

 There is no right or wrong way to name tests and document test code.
 It is important, however, for a developer or development team to adopt appropriate naming and documentation conventions for their test code, and to consistently follow these conventions to make test code clear and readable.

 Test code should be distributed among classes in a logical manner, and each test class should be named in a way that clarifies its purpose and the role it plays in the overall scheme of things.
-The convention that we will follow in this article for unit tests is to use a separate test class for each unit of code to be tested, and for the name of each test class to consist of the name of the unit being tested, followed by the word Tests
+The convention that we will follow in this article for unit tests is to use a separate test class for each unit of code to be tested, and for the name of each test class to consist of the name of the unit being tested, followed by the word Tests.
+For UI tests, the name of each test class will consist of the name of the screen, functionality, or user journey being tested, followed by the term UITests.

 The UI tests we show will also use Given, When, and Then blocks to indicate the preparation, action, and verification steps of a test.
 By their nature, however, UI tests often tend to test multi-step workflows and validate not only how the UI should look at the end of the workflow but also how it is expected to change during execution of the workflow.
 As a result, a single UI test may have multiple Given, When or Then blocks to show the steps involved in preparing and testing the workflow, and the results expected at various stages.